-The cost of insurance is affected by factors such as the make and model of bike you ride, your age and postcode and where and when you ride your motorcycle.
-Generally, the more powerful the bike the more expensive it will be to cover, of course, a 50cc bike ridden by an inexperienced 16-year-old will cost a bit to cover.
+The cost of insurance is affected by factors such as the make and model of bike you ride, your age, postcode, experience and where and when you ride your motorcycle.
+Generally, the more powerful the bike the more expensive it will be to cover.

-If you increase your excess it will lower the cost of monthly payments, but make sure you can afford the excess if you do have an accident.
+If you increase your excess it can lower the cost of monthly payments, but make sure you can afford the excess if you do have an accident.

 That said, when researching motorcycle insurance, comparison sites can be a great help.
 Sites like Gocompare.com allow you to check policy details and the price of our chosen companies, as well as other providers.

 Just remember that some providers aren’t on comparison websites so it is worth shopping around.
 Additionally, some companies create cheaper policies with fewer benefits to appear higher on price comparison tables so make sure you read the fine print of your policy carefully to avoid any surprise charges and exclusions.